picodix/changelist/README.md

 $ changelist -i 'jobs... steve jobs'
 ```

-> NOTE: if you need to hide several commits in the changelist (yeah sometime shit happens) it's also possible using comma separated values:
+> **NOTE**: if you need to hide several commits in the changelist (yeah sometime shit happens) it's also possible using comma separated values:

 ```
 $ changelist -i 'jobs... steve jobs','gave up and used table','all sorts of things'
 ```

 &nbsp;
 ## Prepend output to file

 ```